cjacker/opensource-toolchain-rp2040/README.md

 # Hardware requirements

-* A RP2040 board.
-Here I use PICO, and you have many other choices such as seeedstudio XIAO and various other PICO compatible boards.
+* A RP2040 board. here I use PICO, and you have many other choices such as seeedstudio XIAO and various other PICO compatible boards.
-* A USB CMSIS DAP adapter with SWD interface.
+* A USB to SWD adapter.

 **NOTE**
 RP2040 can work as a USB storage if 'holding the bootsel button down and plug in', you can mount it and DND hex file to flash. but it does not support debugging and a little bit slow, so you'd better prepare a SWD adapter for debugging.

 # Toolchain overview
-* Compiler, arm gnu toolchain
+* Compiler, ARM GNU toolchain
 * Debugger, OpenOCD/gdb
 * SDK, pico-sdk/pico-extras
-* Flashing tool, OpenOCD or via USB storage.
+* Flashing tool, OpenOCD or USB storage mode.

 # ARM GNU Toolchain

-As same as STM32 and various ARM based MCU, RP2040 use the 'arm-none-eabi' GNU toolchain. it's not neccesary to build the toolchain yourself, since there are already a lot of well supported prebuilt release and already widely used by developers.
+As same as STM32 and various ARM MCU, RP2040 use the 'arm-none-eabi' GNU toolchain. it's not neccesary to build the toolchain yourself, since there are already a lot of well supported prebuilt release and already widely used by developers.
 If you insist to build it yourself, you can refer to [linaro project](https://www.linaro.org/).

-Here I use linaro prebuilt toolchain with X86_64 Linux, you can download it from https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads.
+You can download the toolchain for various ARCH from https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads.

-Download and extract the toolchain
+Download and extract the toolchain (here is x86_64 linux)
 ```
 wget https://developer.arm.com/-/media/Files/downloads/gnu-rm/10.3-2021.10/gcc-arm-none-eabi-10.3-2021.10-x86_64-linux.tar.bz2
 sudo tar xf gcc-arm-none-eabi-10.3-2021.10-x86_64-linux.tar.bz2 -C /opt